Yipara logoYipara

 +

 A healthy cat tongue should be pink — salmon pink or bubblegum pink, similar to the gums.
 The tip and sides tend to be slightly darker than the center.
 The texture is rough/bumpy (not smooth) from the tiny backward-facing papillae.
-Some normal variations: (1) Slightly pigmented black spots (lentigo) in older cats or orange/calico/tortoiseshell cats — normal and stable.
+Some normal variations: (1) Slightly pigmented black spots (stable pigmentation) in older cats or orange/calico/tortoiseshell cats — normal and stable.
 (2) A slightly white-ish center when the tongue is fully extended — normal if not persistent.
 (3) Slightly darker pink after activity or grooming (more blood flow) — resolves with rest.
-Abnormal colors to act on: pale/white, blue/purple, yellow, bright red (inflamed), or sudden new dark lesions.
+Abnormal colors to act on: pale/white, blue/purple, yellow, bright red (inflamed), or sudden new dark spots.
 If the color change persists longer than 15-30 minutes of calm observation, see a vet.

 What are signs a cat is about to pass away?